 What a wonderful quote to contemplate the power of walking.
 This is what I try to achieve, whenever I walk, and especially when I am on a pilgrimage.
 This quote is perfect for any and every day that you walk!

 Here are the GPS tracks for our day's walk.
-There are no services on this day except in Alberguería, 12 kilometers into the day, where there is a bar, but no albergue nor tiendas.
+There are food services in Soutelo Verde, not quite 4 kilometers away and a bar and albergue in Alberguería, 12 kilometers into the day.
 There are fountains along the way where you can replenish your water if needed.

 Notice that the day's walk starts out flat, then a climb of about 500 meters (1640 feet) over about eight kilometers, and ends in a nice downhill five kilometer jaunt into Vilar de Barrio.
 This climb will feel strenuous, starting from the section leaving Tamicelas at about 6.5 kilometers and persisting until several kilometers after Alberguería.